RiiConnect24/Wii-Guide/_pages/en_US/wiimmfi.md

 4. Type in `1.1.1.1` as the secondary DNS.
 5. Save your connection settings and perform a connection test.
 If it's successful, then you're ready to play.

 If you get error 20110, that means your ISP (Internet Service Provider) or network is blocking the use of a DNS.
-You can set `Auto-Obtain DNS` to `On` to solve this.
-RiiConnect24 will still work without it.
-Or, you can use our [DNS-Server](https://github.com/RiiConnect24/DNS-Server/releases/latest) program.
+You can use our [DNS-Server](https://github.com/RiiConnect24/DNS-Server/releases/latest) program to bypass this.
 {: .notice--warning}

 You cannot use Sudomemo, which revives Flipnote Studio on the DSi, if you're using this DNS.
 If you want to use Sudomemo instead of playing games on Wiimmfi, you will have to set your primary DNS to `104.248.0.110` on Wi-Fi settings on your DSi or 3DS, not the DS Wi-Fi settings.
 Or you can use their [DNS-Server](https://github.com/Sudomemo/sudomemoDNS) program.